Spacexplorer11/Space_Dodge/README.md

 1. Download Python from [python.org](https://python.org). **Make sure it is correct for your computer.**
 > [!Caution]
 > Make sure it is the **official** python site (https://python.org)!

+> [!Important]
+> If you are on windows, please run `python` on its own in the terminal/command prompt and install python from the microsoft store as well
 2. Download the zip file from the main page of the repository.
 [Click the green `Code` button and click `Download Zip`](https://github.com/Spacexplorer11/Space_Dodge/archive/refs/heads/main.zip)
 3. Extract/unzip the file to a desired location.
-4. Open the terminal / command prompt on your computer.

-## Please find your OS-specific installation instructions below:

-### Windows Installation
-After completing the above steps,
-You will need to run `python` in terminal/command prompt on its own and download Python from the Microsoft store ( it will automatically open a window ) as well as from the website.
-Then type: `pip install pygame` into the terminal to install pygame ( the game engine ).
-You also need to do `pip install pygame_widgets` separately.
-In the extracted folder, find `main.py`, and run it ( right click and open with python not IDLE )
-You can also right-click it, click `copy path`, go to terminal/command prompt and type `python PATH`.
-Replace `PATH` with the path to the file.

-### Mac Installation
-After completing the above steps, go to terminal and run these commands consecutively ( one after another ):
-- `pip3 install --upgrade pip`
-- `python3 -m pip install -U pygame --user`
-- `python3 -m pip install -U pygame_widgets --user`
-Then, in the extracted folder, find `main.py`, and run it ( right click and open with python not IDLE ) You can also right-click it, click `copy path`, go to terminal/command prompt and type `python PATH`.
-Replace `PATH` with the path to the file.
+4. Navigate to the folder where you extracted the files.
+Find main.py ( it is inside Space_Dodge-main/space_dodge/ )
+5. Right click it and open with python (launcher) not IDLE or run the command `python main.py` or `python3 main.py` (depending on your OS) to start the game.
+> [!Note]
+> It may take a few seconds to open the game, as it is installing necessary packages, so please be patient.

 ## What to do if anything goes wrong?
 You should [create an issue](https://github.com/Spacexplorer11/Space_Dodge/issues/new?template=help_wanted.yml) and make sure to upload the mylog.log file if available.
 Make sure to upload screenshots or screen recordings of **any** errors.
 Thanks!